 I have to pay four (4) times for my healthcare:

-- Every month 20% of my income (paycheck) goes tot 'social security'.
+- Every month 20% of my income (paycheck) goes to 'social security'.

-- I have to be a member of Mutuality and pay according to the service I want from them (hospital service, dental care, all-in or not etc...)
+- I have to be a member of a Mutuality (health care org&insurance) and pay according to the service I want from them (hospital service, dental care, ambulant care, all-in or not etc...)

-- When I go to visit a doctor, I allways have tot pay a patients fee of my own pocket because some idiot once thought people go to the doctor 'for fun'.
+- When I go to visit a doctor, I allways have tot pay a patients fee of my own pocket because some idiot (Secretary of Health?) once thought that people go to the doctor 'for fun'.

-What is funny about being ill or having to undergo an operation?
+What is funny about being ill or to have to undergo an operation?

-- The same method is used if I have to buy some medicin or undergo some cure (physiotherapy, an operation, ...): I allways have to pay a patients fee.
+- The same method is used if I have to buy some medicine or undergo some therapy (physiotherapy, an operation, ...): I allways have to pay a patients fee.

 The irony is that the official authorities allways declare that 'we have an excellent system at a low cost, an example for the other countries'.